 Again, seeking to develop and refine his skills in the treatment of facial trauma, Dieter took a six month exchange position at Johannesburg General Hospital in 2006 which provided him with experience in a range of facial trauma, particularly gunshot ballistics trauma.

-Dieter currently holds a post at Royal Perth Hospital as Head of Department and consultant facial trauma surgeon providing an on-call service and weekly supervision to the registrars at this facility.
+Dieter is currently a consultant surgeon at Royal Perth Hospital, providing an on-call service and weekly supervision to the registrars at this facility.
 Dieter also operates at The Park Private Hospital (formerly known as Mount Lawley Private Hospital) and is a member of their Medical Advisory Committee.

 Dieter’s enrolment in the Master of Clinical Research degree at the University of Western Australia enabled him to continue his research into facial trauma, the link between skeletal facial structure and airway performance as well as the prevention of facial trauma in elite athletes.

-Dieter has a passion for swimming and water polo and his achievements in this area include winning a bronze medal in the 1997 Water Polo World Championships and swimming competitively in open water events as a previous Australian youth open water swimming champion.
-He has been a previous winner of the Rottnest channel swim as a solo and duo entrant and he currently plays recreational water polo with the Claremont Dolphins Water Polo Team and enjoys playing hockey with the Old Aquinian’s Hockey Club as an old boy of Aquinas College.
+Dieter has a passion for swimming and water polo and his achievements in this area include winning a bronze medal in the 1997 Water Polo World Championships.
+He has been a previous winner of the Rottnest channel swim both in the solo and duo categories and he currently plays recreational water polo with Melville Water Polo Club.
+Dieter also enjoys playing hockey with the Old Aquinian’s Hockey Club as an old boy of Aquinas College.